 Please keep in mind that we do not re-build content from Web.Archive.org to avoid any violations of third-party rights, even if those entities do not exist.
 For example, if a company, that used to install solar panels in the past, has not renewed its domain, we will not use this company’s logo or contacts.
 In this case, we will write new informative articles related to alternative energy.

-You can find an example below (the logos are the links to customer websites).
-It’s just a random example that we’ve found on the Web, which clearly shows how we place backlinks in most cases.
+You can find an example below the-mads.com (the logos are the links to customer websites).
 You can specify an anchor for your link in the Alt tag.

 You can place a backlink to the homepage or internal page of your website.